yj7082126/musubi-tuner/README.md

 - **[NEW] GitHub Discussions Enabled**: We've enabled GitHub Discussions for community Q&A, knowledge sharing, and technical information exchange.
 Please use Issues for bug reports and feature requests, and Discussions for questions and sharing experiences.
 [Join the conversation →](https://github.com/kohya-ss/musubi-tuner/discussions)

+- Mar 27, 2025
+    - Added `--cpu_noise` option to generate initial noise on CPU during Wan2.1 inference.
+This may result in the same output as ComfyUI with the same seed (depending on other settings).

 - Mar 23, 2025
     - Added an option to save the actual image and video data used in training as files during latent caching with `--debug_mode video`.
 PR [#187](https://github.com/kohya-ss/musubi-tuner/pull/187).
 See [here](#latent-pre-caching) for details.
 Available for both HunyuanVideo and Wan2.1.
     - Added an option to use Skip Layer Guidance during Wan2.1 inference.
 PR [#186](https://github.com/kohya-ss/musubi-tuner/pull/186).
 See [here](./docs/wan.md#skip-layer-guidance) for details.